gpimblott/zxemulator/README.md

 A work-in-progress ZX Spectrum Emulator written in C++.

+NB: The current GitHub workflow currenlty only builds a MacOS bundle.
+To build for other platforms, you will need to use CMake directly.
+I will add support for other platforms in the future.

 ## Features

 - **Core Emulation**: 48K RAM, Z80 CPU implementation (including undocumented opcodes and R register emulation).